Bitcoin (BTCUSD) Weekly Analysis & Outlook – Week 2 February 2026

 3 Min Read

-📊 Chart Overview & Technical Summary
+📊 Weekly Chart Overview

-Key Technical Levels | |
+Key Technical Levels | Value (USD) |

 |---|---|

-📰 Latest News & Short-Term Catalysts
+📰 Latest News & Catalysts (Past 7 Days)

 🔎 Technical Analysis

-Technical Table
+Technical Summary Table

-Indicator | Current Value | Interpretation |
+Indicator | Current Reading | Interpretation |

 |---|---|---|

-MACD | Negative | Bearish momentum |
+MACD | Negative, widening | Bearish momentum |

-Volume | Rising on down days | Strong selling pressure |
+Volume | Rising on down days | Capitulation risk |

 📈 Fundamental & News Impact

-🗺️ Scenarios & Outlook for the Upcoming Week
+🚦 Actionable Scenarios for the Week Ahead

-Scenario | Trigger | Likely Price Action | Key Levels |
+Scenario | Probability | Key Levels | Action |

 |---|---|---|---|

-Risk 0.5–1% of capital per trade.
+Risk Management: Risk 0.5–1% of capital per trade.
+Use ATR (14-week) to size stops appropriately.

-📝 Summary & Takeaways
+📝 Summary & Outlook

 Disclaimer: This analysis is for informational purposes only and does not constitute financial advice.
 Trading cryptocurrencies involves significant risk.